smartassistant-unicamp/smartassistant-unicamp.github.io/content/products.md

 +++
-date = '2025-12-09T14:28:08-03:00'
-title = 'Products'
-featured_image = './img/website/cover.jpg'
 draft = false
 url = "/products"
 summary = ""
 +++

 {{<image-text-row img="/img/products/eagle.png" title="Eagle">}}
-EAGLE (Enhanced Agents for Generative Language Excellence) is a complete framework for developing multi-agent systems based upon cognitive mechanisms.
+EAGLE (Enhanced Agents for Generative Language Excellence) is a framework for developing multiagent systems based upon cognitive mechanisms.
+It was inspired by the conceptual framework presented in Cognitive Architectures for Language Agents (CoALA).
 EAGLE is currently being developed in Python 3 on top of LangGraph.
 {{</image-text-row>}}

 {{<image-text-row img="/img/products/multiagent-framework.png" title="Multiagent Framework Evaluation">}}